Olympus Mons: Description

 Being a shield volcano, Olympus Mons has a very gently sloping profile.
 The average slope on the volcano's flanks is only 5%.
 Slopes are steepest near the middle part of the flanks and grow shallower toward the base, giving the flanks a concave upward profile.
 Its flanks are shallower and extend farther from the summit in the northwestern direction than they do to the southeast.
 The volcano's shape and profile have been likened to a "circus tent" held up by a single pole that is shifted off center.

-Due to the size and shallow slopes of Olympus Mons, an observer standing on the Martian surface would be unable to view the entire profile of the volcano, even from a great distance.
+Because of the size and shallow slopes of Olympus Mons, an observer standing on the Martian surface would be unable to view the entire profile of the volcano, even from a great distance.
 The curvature of the planet and the volcano itself would obscure such a synoptic view.
 Similarly, an observer near the summit would be unaware of standing on a very high mountain, as the slope of the volcano would extend far beyond the horizon, a mere 3 kilometers away.

 The typical atmospheric pressure at the top of Olympus Mons is 72 pascals, about 12% of the average Martian surface pressure of 600 pascals.
 Both are exceedingly low by terrestrial standards; by comparison, the atmospheric pressure at the summit of Mount Everest is 32,000 pascals, or about 32% of Earth's sea level pressure.
 Even so, high-altitude orographic clouds frequently drift over the Olympus Mons summit, and airborne Martian dust is still present.
 Although the average Martian surface atmospheric pressure is less than one percent of Earth's, the much lower gravity of Mars increases the atmosphere's scale height; in other words, Mars's atmosphere is expansive and does not drop off in density with height as sharply as Earth's.

-The composition of Olympus Mons is approximately 44% silicates, 17.5% iron oxides (which give the planet its red coloration), 7% aluminum, 6% magnesium, 6% calcium, and particularly high proportions of sulfur dioxide with 7%.
+The composition of Olympus Mons is approximately 44% silicates, 17.5% iron oxides (which give the planet its red coloration), 7% aluminium, 6% magnesium, 6% calcium, and particularly high proportions of sulfur dioxide with 7%.
 These results point to the surface being largely composed of basalts and other mafic rocks, which would have erupted as low viscosity lava flows and hence lead to the low gradients on the surface of the planet.

-Olympus Mons is an unlikely landing location for automated space probes in the near future.
-The high elevations preclude parachute-assisted landings because the atmosphere is insufficiently dense to slow the spacecraft down.
-Moreover, Olympus Mons stands in one of the dustiest regions of Mars.
-A mantle of fine dust obscures the underlying bedrock, possibly making rock samples hard to come by and likely posing a significant obstacle for rovers.